ArchiveTeam/IA.BAK/README.md

 ## care and feeding of your backup

-To be sure that your backup still exists and is still in good shape, you shoud periodically run either `iabak` or `iabak-cronjob`.
+To be sure that your backup still exists and is still in good shape, you shoud periodically run either `iabak` or `iabak-cronjob` or both.
 Either of these will check back in and verify that your repo exists.
 The difference is that `iabak-cronjob` avoids downloading any more data from the IA, avoids verifying the checksums of the files you are storing, and logs to `iabak-cronjob.log`.

 We recommend setting up a cron job that runs one of these at least once per week, so we can notice when repositories go missing or develop problems.